richardgreg/catalog-project/README.md

 features and utilities to their users; but deep down, it’s really all just creating, reading, updating and deleting data.

 I am a avid reader.
-I enjoyed reading mytholgy books as a child.
+I enjoyed reading classical books books as a child.
+My favorite genre was _Mythology._

 ### What is needed:
 You'll run these program using a Unix-style terminal on your computer; the